root-project/root/tree/ntuple/v7/doc/specifications.md

 _Offset_:
 For on-disk / in-file locators, the 64bit byte offset of the referenced byte range counted from the start of the file.

-For non-disk locators, i.e. `T` == 1, the format is more accurately described as
+For non-disk locators, i.e. `T` == 1, the locator format is as follows

 ```
  0                   1                   2                   3